I get a lot of questions, so I’ve listed some of the

 This is a loaded question, so it comes with a loaded answer...

-After nine years of photographing weddings, I’ve learned that I care more about the quality of service I‘m able to provide over how much I can pack into a single package.
+After 16 years of photographing weddings, I’ve learned that I care more about the quality of service I‘m able to provide over how much I can pack into a single package.
 My base coverage is built on my experience of the “average” wedding and it more than meets a lot of couples’ needs.
-I‘ve learned that eight hours is too much for many couples, and seven hours seems to be the “magic number” that allows me to capitalize on the time my couples paid to have me, while eliminating “clutter” images from final galleries.
+I‘ve learned that eight hours is too much for many couples, and seven hours seems to be the “magic number” that allows me to capitalize on the time my couples paid to have me, while eliminating “value-less” images from final galleries.
 So only the highest quality images are delivered and the story told in a meaningful, thoughtful way.

 My biggest priority is being fully accessible, highly communicative and involved with each of my couples’ planning process.
 So when your big day arrives, not only am I documenting your wedding as a photographer and as an artist, but as a friend who is there to celebrate with you as much as your friends and family, who love and support this huge decision to begin a marriage.
 I get to know my couples on a very deep level and that‘s how I choose to foster that relationship.
 Because when everything is said and done, your photos are the only thing you have left to remember and reconnect with the amount of love that went into creating the happiest day of your life.
 Which makes photos a very big deal!